Symphonic metal: Symphonic gothic metal

 Within Temptation's brand of gothic metal combines "the guitar-driven force of hard rock with the sweep and grandeur of symphonic music".
 The critic Chad Bowar of About.com describes their style as "the optimum balance" between "the melody and hooks of mainstream rock, the depth and complexity of classical music and the dark edge of gothic metal".
 The commercial success of Within Temptation has since resulted in the emergence of a large number of other female-fronted gothic metal bands, particularly in the Netherlands.
 A typical example of their most symphonic sound can be heard in the songs "Jillian (I'd give my Heart)" and "Our Solemn Hour".

 Another Dutch band in the symphonic gothic metal strain is After Forever.
-Their debut album Prison of Desire in 2000 was "a courageous, albeit flawed first study into an admittedly daunting undertaking: to wed heavy metal with progressive rock arrangements and classical music orchestration - then top it all off with equal parts gruesome cookie-monster vocals and a fully qualified opera singer".
-Founding member, guitarist and vocalist Mark Jansen departed After Forever only a few months after the release of their second album Decipher.
+Their debut album, Prison of Desire in 2000, was "a courageous, albeit flawed first study into an admittedly daunting undertaking: to wed heavy metal with progressive rock arrangements and classical music orchestration - then top it all off with equal parts gruesome cookie-monster vocals and a fully qualified opera singer".
+Founding member, guitarist and vocalist Mark Jansen departed After Forever a few months after the release of their second album, Decipher.
 Jansen would go on to form Epica, another Dutch band that performs a blend of gothic and symphonic metal.
-A debut album The Phantom Agony emerged in 2003 with music that combines Jansen's death grunts with the "angelic tones of a classically trained soprano, Simone Simons, over a lush foundation of symphonic power metal".
+Their debut album, The Phantom Agony, emerged in 2003 with music that combines Jansen's death grunts with the "angelic tones of a classically trained soprano, Simone Simons, over a lush foundation of symphonic power metal".
 The music of Epica has been described as combination of "a dark, haunting gothic atmosphere with bombastic and symphonic music".
-Like Within Temptation and After Forever, Epica has been known to make use of an orchestra.
+Like Within Temptation and After Forever, Epica has made use of an orchestra.
 Their 2007 album The Divine Conspiracy was a chart success in their home country.

 This blend of symphonic and gothic metal has also been arrived at from the opposite direction.
 The band Nightwish from Finland began as a symphonic power metal act and introduced gothic elements on their 2004 album Once, particularly on the single "Nemo".
-They continued to mix their style of "bombastic, symphonic and cinematic" metal with a gothic atmosphere on their next album Dark Passion Play in 2007.
+They continued to mix their style of "bombastic, symphonic and cinematic" metal with a gothic atmosphere on their next album, Dark Passion Play, in 2007.
 The Swedish group Therion also introduced gothic elements to their brand of symphonic metal on their 2007 album Gothic Kabbalah.